Having too much fun? Never. |

 Haha!
 That's too funny.
 We haven't even had a drink!
 We're happy!
 We're laughing!
 Yes, we're drunk...on happiness!

-I still like the one with us laughing best.
+We did get a good shot, but I still like the one with us laughing best. |

 Did I leave the picture up?
 Absolutely.
 The picture highlights some great memories from a wonderful trip with good friends.
 Whenever I see it, I smile.
 And I'm not ashamed to show that I can be that silly.
 Tears of laughter are good for us all.